leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 cetera.
 The DevOps scope is really about defining the framework for automation, testing and team internal communication.
-The goal is to judiciously automate business enablers, reduce change delivery turnout time and minimize _1-sysadmin-know-how_ and human error factors.
+The goal is to judiciously automate business enablers, reduce change delivery turnout time and minimize _one-sysadmin-know-how_ and human error factors.

 ## The Goals ##